Murphdog405/Pokemon_GBC_Celebrations/README.md

 -  - Pikachu and Raichu can learn SURF through HM, just like in Yellow version
  -  PROF. OAK gives you 5 POKÉBALLS when you receive the POKÉDEX.
  -  - TM names in BAG and MART (TM24 it says TM24 THNDRBLT)
- - 20 item bag space still
+ - 20 item bag space still (Port PC)
  - Auto HM use (eg: surf, just touch the water and say YES)
  - Deletable HM's - Sort Items in BAG
 - OAK Battle post game - Message when PC is full